OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/key-processing-steps.md

 ## Calculating Snow Cover Statistics

-** egiles TODO 1/26/17 explain the Snow Coverage percentage statistics and how it is affected by the open water mask.
-I need to talk to Steve first.
-The way I have the snow cover statistic now is that the valuation of presence/absence of snow comes from the SWE grid (so null bodies of water will not be included in the snow cover area.).
-But to calculate the statistic, the total cells with presence is divided over the total count of cells in the polygon.
-This will mean that even null values are included in the total sum and will therefore make some basin snow coverage percent never to reach 100%**
+** egiles TODO 1/26/17 need to fix the snow cover layer so that the null values are read by the zonal statistics tool.
+This means that the null values must have a value of -9999.**

 # Handling Missing SNODAS Values